cheredia19/100-worst-movies-all-time-by-rt/README.md

 "If you're a big Dennis Rodman fan, watch him playing basketball.
 If you're not, then you have zero reason to take in this movie," argued Evan Gatehouse, from Apollo Guide.

+The number of reviews received by each film can be seen in the graph below:

 <PlotlyBarChart
   data={{
     url: 'critic_movie.csv'